 Washington DC

-Providence Academy is thrilled to host a trip to our nations capital!
-The dates are Monday, November 4th through Thursday, November 7th.
+Join Mrs. Hester on an exciting trip to our nation’s capital.
 This is a wonderful trip, and we always have a great time seeing our “National Treasures.”
-Sights included on the trip are Arlington National Cemetery, Museum of the Bible, National Archives, Holocaust Museum, United States Capitol, United States Supreme Court, Library of Congress, White House, Washington Monument, Udvar Hazy Air and Space Museum, Mount Vernon, and the Spy Museum.
-This year we are using American Christian Tours.
-As a result. we will have our own tour guide(s) for much of the trip.
+Sights included on the trip are Arlington National Cemetery, Museum of the Bible, National Archives, Holocaust Museum, United States Capitol, United States Supreme Court (photo stop), Library of Congress, White House (photo stop), Washington Monument (photo stop), and the Spy Museum.
+This year we are using American Christian Tours

 Sailing to Bahamas